kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

 ---

-This post provides a 'technical' approach to determining the sterngth of a single currency (or any other instrument for that matter).
+This post provides a 'technical' approach to determining the strength of a single currency (or any other instrument for that matter).

 This offers a more holistic approach to determining currency strength, rather than using the RSI of the traded pair